Last updated: 4 January 2021

 - any personal data which they hold, whether in electronic or paper format, are kept securely;

 - personal information is not disclosed either orally or in writing to any unauthorised third party;

-- any personal data which they are required to disclose e.g. to funders or payroll processors is transmitted securely.
-For example this may be via a secure portal, or, where any personal data is to be transferred via email or attachments then this should be secured using appropriate encryption methods (see instructions for how to transmit data securely).
-All transfers not via a secure portal must be performed by an appropriate manager;
+- any personal data which they are required to disclose, e.g. to funders or payroll processors, is transmitted securely.
+For example, this may be via a secure portal, or, where any personal data is to be transferred via email or attachments then this should be secured using appropriate encryption methods (please ask for our instructions on how we transmit data securely’);

 - they do not record inappropriate or unnecessary personal information and do not retain this for longer than necessary;